matchmove/mdes-sdk-ios/README.md

 ```

 **NOTES:**
 - **success:** Card has been added to Apple Wallet.
-Hide the Add to Wallet button when card has been provisioned on all the devices.
+Hide the **Add to Wallet button** when card has been provisioned on all the devices.
 - **MdesProvisioningError.appleWalletError:** Unable to initiate provisioning with the given card details.
+The associated object contains error message.
 - **MdesProvisioningError.serverCallFailed:** Card tokenization api call to the MatchMove server failed.
+The associated object contains details on the api failure.
 - **MdesProvisioningError.provisioningError:** Unable to provision card.
-Error message from Apple.
+The associated object contains error message from apple on provisioning failure.
-- **MdesProvisioningError.userCancelled:** User cancelled card provisioning.
+- **MdesProvisioningError.userCancelled:** User cancelled card provisioning.Show or Hide the Add to Wallet button by checking if the card has been provisioned on all the devices.

 #### 7.2 Objective-C